Frequently Asked Questions

 Is it safe to have refugees in Portland?

-The process for individuals to gain refugee status in the United States is an extensive one.
+The process for individuals to gain refugee status in the United States is extensive.
 Worldwide, the average processing time once someone has applied for refugee status is 18-24 months.
 Every refugee admitted into the United States undergoes a very thorough screening process led by the U.S. Department of Homeland Security in consultation with the Department of Defense and FBI.
 Any person that has participated in war crimes or violations of humanitarian and human rights law, including the crime of terrorism, will not be given refugee status by the United States.

 Are refugees automatically American citizens?

-What’s the easiest way to get involved?
+What is the easiest way to get involved?